gradle/gradle/design-docs/managed-model.md

 This spec outlines some initial stories for what's generally termed “managed model”.
-This is a sub stream of the “unified-configuration-model” stream.
+This is a sub stream of the “software-model” stream.

 ## Background